Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Discussion

 We have derived corrections to the smoothness and on-shell approximations for both correlation and coalescence calculations.
 These corrections can be used to test the validity of the smoothness approximation for a given source model and FSI.
 Additionally, we have presented a combination of observables \eqref{c-aniso} which can be used to empirically test for the presence of a particular subset of smoothness corrections.

 In the specific case of the blast wave model with parameters relevant for high-energy pp collisions, the corrections to the angle-averaged correlation can reach about 0.5\% (see green curve in the right panels of Fig.~\ref{fig:corr-size}), comparable to the nominal experimental and modeling uncertainty for proton-proton correlations reported in \cite{alice-data} (Fig.1(a) {\it there}).
 For parameters relevant to PbPb collisions, the corrections are smaller.
 Other, potentially more realistic source models can predict similar correlation functions\cite{book}, but could in principle exhibit different smoothness and on-shell corrections which can be tested using our method.
+Because of this model-dependence, one should be especially careful when interpreting these corrections; applications of these corrections within a universal-source analysis may still be subject to the source-universality issues raised in \cite{epelbaum}.

+Other commonly used approximations have also been shown to induce effects at the percent level, such as the Lednicky-Lyuboshitz asymptotic approximation\cite{romanenko-bellini} and the use of a Gaussian source function\cite{levy-stable}.
+Although, for the particular model considered here, these corrections are larger than the smoothness and on-shell corrections, we emphasize that those analyses themselves implicitly rely on the smoothness and on-shell approximations.
+The corrections discussed in the present work should therefore be considered alongside those associated with such approximations in order to obtain a complete assessment of systematic effects.

 We showed that in the case of angle-averaged correlations, the leading smoothness corrections are at order $q^2$, but for angle-dependent correlations one must also consider order $q$ terms.
-For distinguishable particles, these first-order terms appear in the anisotropic term \eqref{c-aniso}; this is one of several terms which are present in the smoothness expansion for distinguishable particles but not for identical particles, and could be significant for, e.g., p$\Lambda$ correlations.
+Even for identical particles, the first-order correction could be an order of magnitude larger than the corrections we saw in the angle-averaged correlation, in the range of a few percent for pp-like blast wave sources.
+For distinguishable particles, a first-order term also appears in the anisotropic correction \eqref{c-aniso}; this is one of several terms which are present in the smoothness expansion for distinguishable particles but not for identical particles, and may be significant for, e.g., p$\Lambda$ correlations.

+In some cases, there were also large second-order corrections individually in the out, side, and long axes, but largely canceled out under angle averaging.
+These terms do not always show up in \eqref{c-aniso} as they affect higher moments of the correlation function.
+It does not, however, appear straightforward to isolate these terms in an observable similar to \eqref{c-aniso}.